'Slap in face': TV star's daughters ripped online in college fraud scheme

 Representatives for Loughlin and Giannulli, did not immediately respond to requests for comment.
 The daughters could not immediately be reached for comment.

-All told, federal prosecutors in Boston charged 50 people on Tuesday in the alleged $25 million racketeering scheme to help rich Americans cheat to gain admission for their children into Yale, Stanford and other top schools.
+Federal prosecutors in Boston charged 50 people on Tuesday in the alleged $25 million racketeering scheme to help rich Americans cheat to gain admission for their children into Yale, Stanford and other top schools.

 Olivia Giannulli, a so-called online “influencer” who goes by the name Olivia Jade online, was the target of most of the backlash.
 Her most recent Instagram post, featuring a photo of the young socialite posing on a chair, filled up with angry comments soon after her mother was named by prosecutors.